 Offerings.
 Under the purchase plan, employees may purchase shares of our common stock during offerings through payroll deductions.
 Offerings may last up to 27 months.
-The first offering will begin on the effective date of this offering and last approximately six months, with one purchase occurring at the end of the six-month period.
+The first offering will begin on the effective date of this offering and last approximately six months, with one purchase occurring at the end of the sixmonth period.
 Eligible employees who participate in an offering may have up to 20% of their earnings for the period of that offering withheld for the purchase of common stock under the purchase plan.
-The price paid for common stock on the purchase dates will be determined by the plan administrator and will not be less than the lower of 85% of the fair market value of a share of our common stock on the first day of the offering period or 85% of the fair market value of a share of our common stock on the purchase date.
-Employees may end their participation in the offering at any time during the offering period, and participation ends automatically on termination of employment.
+The price paid for common stock on the purchase dates will be determined by the plan administrator and will not be less than the lower of 85% of the fair market value of a share of our common stock on the first day of the offering period or 85% of the fair market value of a share of our common stock on the offering at any time during the offering period, and participation ends automatically on termination of employment.